NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 This is due to the Rayleigh scattering of sunlight.

-Amount of scattering is inversely proportional to fourth power of wavelength.
+The amount of scattering is inversely proportional to the fourth power of wavelength.

-Wavelength of blue colour is the lowest so blue colour is scattered the most.
+The wavelength of blue colour is the lowest, so blue colour is scattered the most.

 Question:24